 Who are we?

-With nine employees, CCFU staff are encouraged to work as a team.
+With ten employees, CCFU staff are encouraged to work as a team.
 We also often collaborate with specialists from collaborating institutions as volunteers, consultants and researchers on specific case studies and programme activities.

 Board of Trustees